hphelion/documentation/moonshot/manage.administration-dashboard.tasks-by-tab.md

 You can publish an update after you download it.
 If you have not yet downloaded the update, you do not see Publish.

-A download can consist of one or more pieces that must be distributed to multiple HP Cloud OS for Moonshot repositories.
+A download can consist of one or more pieces that must be distributed to multiple HP Helion Cloud OS for Moonshot repositories.
 Publish routes the download contents to their appropriate repositories.

 To publish an update: